 For Word 2013 and 2016 users, click the File tab as well.
 Your document will disappear when you click File and you'll see this screen:

 Click on Save from the menu on the left.
 (The area on the right shows you information about the your document.)

-When you click Save in Word 2013, the area on the right will change to this:
+When you click Save in Word 2013 and 2016, the area on the right will change to this:

 Under Save As heading in Word 2013, you'll see three options: SkyDrive, Computer, and Add a Place.
-The first option is SkyDrive.
+The first option is SkyDrive (though this might have changed to OneDrive).
 This saves it to servers operated and controlled by Microsoft.
 This is very useful if you want to work on your Excel document from other locations.
 For example, you may be working on a document in your office.
 Saving it to SkyDrive means you'll also be able to open it when you get home from work.
 When you click the SkyDrive option you'll be able to Sign In, Sign Up, or simply Learn More.
 We'll be saving to the Computer, though, so click this option.
-Then click the Browse option:
+Then click the Browse option.

 In all versions of Word, when you click the Save item (or Save then Browse) you'll see a dialogue box appear: